DiviProject/docs/source/index.html.md

 ## Maximum possible fee

 The maximum fee is controlled by spork, default maximum fee is 100 DIVI.

 ## Fee deduction

 The fee is paid automatically and is calculated as `Fee = (TxIn - TxOut)`, so the fee is paid in spendable outputs(inputs) of the transaction.

 ## Burning

 Divi uses PoS tail emission which means coins are always generated, no matter how long it runs in contrast to bitcoin where the supply is limited.
 To control the inflation we burn fees, this way no one gets the fee, and with every transaction, the fee that was paid gets burnt reducing total coin supply.

 # Exchanges

-<aside class="warning">Divi does not officially endorse any of the following exchanges.
-Do your own research and trade at your own risk. **NEVER** leave your coins on an exchange for longer than it takes to make a trade.</aside>
+<aside class="warning">Divi is a decentralized blockchain just like Bitcoin, and therefore cannot officially endorse any exchange, listed or unlisted.
+The listings below are an example of Exchanges that offer DIVI for trading.
+Before you trade, do personal research for every exchange service.
+Trading is at your own risk. **NEVER** leave your coins on an exchange longer than it takes to make a trade.</aside>

 DIVX/DIVI is currently listed on the following exchanges: